 Housing associations are an extremely strong investment proposition for investors wanting to make an impact and capitalise on the sector’s social purpose.
 Existing lending to the sector is approaching £80bn, but we know that significant new private debt and equity investment will be required to modernise existing stock and build new affordable housing at the scale needed.

 Alongside Peabody and The Good Economy, Centrus is taking the lead on a project to establish a credible, meaningful and consistent approach to measure and report on the social housing sector’s ESG performance.

-Alongside a core group of housing and investment experts, we’ll be launching a white paper, themes and criteria for consultation at the end of March.
+Alongside a core group of housing and investment experts, we’ll soon be launching a white paper, and themes and criteria for consultation.
 We hope this will lead to a framework which can be adopted by key stakeholders, including lenders, investors, regulatory bodies, and government.

 Ultimately, the project aims to sustain and increase capital flows into the UK social housing sector against a backdrop of significant changes in the policy and investment environment.

 Peabody and Centrus initiated the project and brought together a working group to develop the proposed approach.
 This includes:

 The Good Economy, a specialist impact advisory firm, led and facilitated the research and development process.

 The paper begins by setting the context.
 It examines the nature of the housing market and attendant crisis in the supply of genuinely affordable homes in the UK.
 Housing associations’ critical role in meeting the need for new good quality, sustainable, affordable homes is explored.
 So too is the way in which private capital funding can complement public investment to address the UK’s housing challenges.

 The UK social housing sector can help meet many of the UN’s Sustainable Development Goals.
 Housing associations can help alleviate poverty, create jobs and economic prosperity, increase health and wellbeing, help reduce energy consumption, mitigate climate change and facilitate sustainable cities, towns and communities.